Debuting at Gen Con 2026 · Indianapolis, IN · July 30–Aug 2 · Booth 163

 Sabotage opponents

-You’re not just racing other players, you can disrupt your opponents’ progress in several ways.
-For example, you can attach computer bugs that block connections and prevent their computers from running.
+You’re not just racing—you can disrupt your opponents at every turn.
+Attach bugs that block connections and keep their computers from running.

-You can steal hardware to set opponents back, or hoard parts to limit what’s available and control the market.
+Steal key parts to set them back, or hoard components to control what’s available and shape the market.

 Software requirements

-At the start of the game, each player receives a software tile that defines their final objective.
-Every software tile has its own set of requirements, shaping the way you build your computer from the very first turn.
+At the start of the game, each player receives a unique software tile that defines their objective.
+From the very first turn, it shapes how you build your computer.

-To install your software, your computer must meet the minimum requirements shown on the tile, namely the specific counts of HDDs, RAM, and CPUs.
-Planning around those requirements and adapting as the game unfolds is key to finishing first.
+To install your software, your system must meet its requirements—specific amounts of storage, memory, and processing power.
+Planning around those needs, and adapting as the game unfolds, is key to finishing first.

 Install your software to win

-When your computer is complete, install your software by connecting it to the CD-ROM drive.
+When your computer is complete, install your software and bring your machine to life.

-The first player whose build matches the block diagram and meets their software’s requirements wins.
+The first player to finish their build and meet their software’s requirements… wins!

 2–4 Players | Ages 14+ | 60–90 Minutes